Bet Lynch: Casting

 Following the death of actress Betty Driver in October 2011, there was speculation about Goodyear reprising her role for a one-off episode for Betty's funeral, but the rumours ultimately proved to be groundless, as Bet did not make an appearance.

 In April 2018, in an interview with the Daily Star, then producer Kate Oates suggested that Bet could still return to the show if the story fitted.

 Development

 Personality and identity

 Goodyear described her character as "busty, raunchy, voluptuous; a woman who knew how to flirt and manipulate, and give as good as she got.
 But she was also vulnerable.
 Unlucky in love, she could cry.

 Rejected by those who got nearest to her, she could hurt" and noted that it was this mix that viewers got hooked on.
 She has been described as having a feisty personality and has learned through the hard knocks in her life how to fight her corner, a survivor, somewhat wary of men, she can get her teeth into most things then gives as good as she gets.

 Appearance

+Perhaps the character's most remembered looks are the leopard print clothes teamed with the beehive hairstyle.
+However, throughout her first decade on the show, Bet wore her bleached hair in a variety of different styles (one of which was a beehive).
+In addition, throughout the 1980s and early 1990s Bet wore shorter bleached blonde wigs.
+These wigs varied volume and in how realistic they looked.
+It was made clear onscreen that these were wigs as Goodyear's real hair would occasionally be seen (such as when Bet was disturbed in the middle of the night) and in an episode when a photographer announced he was coming, Bet wondered if she had time to "swill my wig".
+This is different to other characters on the show where the actor wore wigs for some (or all) of their appearances.
+It was never implied, for example, that the wigs worn by the actors playing Raquel, Vera, Sally, Liz, Blanche, Leanne and Hayley were anything other than their "real" hair (when they were actually wearing wigs for some - or all - of their appearances on the show).

+From around 1992, Goodyear's own hair reappeared on a regular basis but with a more elaborate beehive on top - the beehive being a hair piece attached to spare Goodyear's real hair from the intense styling that would have been required.
+Bet kept this look until her departure in 1995.
+When Bet reappeared in 2002, she wore a short 1960's inspired blonde bob wig.
+This, again, was meant to be a wig onscreen with Bet making jokes about "keeping your hair on" whilst shaping her wig and being seen with Goodyear's real hair in scenes set at breakfast time (so before Bet had got ready and applied her wig).
+In her final appearance in 2003, the beehive returned attached to Goodyear's real hair.